Papaya-Voldemort/Turtle-Casino/README.md

 ## File Structure

 - `main.py`: Main game loop and user input.
-- `helpers.py`: Contains the turtle race visualization logic.
+- `race_game.py`: Contains the turtle race visualization logic.
+- `tug_game.py`: Contains the turtle tug-of-war visualization logic.

 ## Notes

-- The race visuals and mechanics are powered by the `turtle` graphics module.
+- The game visuals and mechanics are powered by the `turtle` graphics module.
 - The starting money is fixed at 1000 units.
-- Invalid turtle choices will terminate the game.
+- Invalid selections will terminate the game.

 ## Acknowledgments

-This project was developed with assistance from **GPT-4.1 Mini** (an AI assistant) for guidance and support in coding and structuring.
+This project was developed with assistance from **GPT-4.1 Mini** (an AI assistant) and **Jetbrain's Junie** for guidance and support in coding, structuring, and README updates.

 ---

 Enjoy the Turtle Casino and may the best turtle win!
-(More games may be added in the future.)